roadster-rs/roadster/book/src/features/auth/jwt.md

 ## JwtCsrf extractor

 Some apps may want or need to support clients that don't have javascript available.
-In those cases, auth is typically done by setting an auth cookie so it can be sent automatically by the client on every request.
+In those cases, the app will typically set an auth cookie so it can be sent automatically by the client on every request.
 However, _THIS MAY MAKE THE APPLICATION VULNERABLE TO CSRF ATTACKS_.

 Roadster provides a special [